Yangyang Cheng

 WORKING PAPERS

-• Qiang Xiong, Andrea Fosfuri, Nicola Misani, and Yangyang Cheng, “Greening the Portfolio: Limited Partners’ Preferences for Social Impact and Sustainability Orientation of Venture Capital Funds”
+• Qiang Xiong, Andrea Fosfuri, Nicola Misani, and Yangyang Cheng, “The Power of Quit: Limited Partners’ Influence on Sustainability Across Venture Capital Funds”

 • Yangyang Cheng, and Xi Wu, “First-Mover vs. Second-Mover Advantage: How Developers Respond to Sequential Policy Changes Across Competing Platforms”

-• Yangyang Cheng, Xi Wu, Claudio Panico, and Andrea Fosfuri, “Balancing Control and Flexibility: The Impact of IP Strategies on Performance for Open-Source Software-Based Startups”
+• Yangyang Cheng, Xi Wu, Claudio Panico, and Andrea Fosfuri, “Balancing Control and Engagement through IP Strategies: The Case of Open-Source Software-Based Startups”

 • Yangyang Cheng, D. Daniel Sokol, and Carmelo Cennamo, “Beyond Competition: A Complementarity Perspective on Platform Acquisitions"